Plumsail/helpdesk-docs/source/Configuration Guide/Color theme.rst

 |ctl-online|

-You will see list of available "Looks".
-To apply desired look just click on it and follow setup steps.
+You will see the list of available "Looks".
+To apply the desired look just click on it and follow setup steps.

 |looks|